Market

 transactions recorded in the software except that, audit trail feature is not enabled for direct changes

-come across any instance of audit trail feature being tampered with, in respect of accounting
+across any instance of audit trail feature being tampered with, in respect of accounting software where

-preservation of audit trail as per the statutory requirements for record retention is not applicable for
+company as per statutory requirements for record retention.

 3. The Company has not declared or paid any dividend during the year hence the compliance under